Ka9eR/recipe-app/README.md

 # forkify App

 Recipe application, where user can upload recipes to their local storage.
-App fetches recipes from external API.
+User can also search for keywords, like 'pizza', and the app will fetch recipes that match the query from external API.
+App has bookmarking functionality.
+App was built using MVC infrastructure.